 The UCDenver Graduate School online application will be available starting September 1st.
-The application must be complete and supporting materials received by December 1, 2012 for consideration for entry in August 2013.
+The application must be complete and supporting materials received by December 1 for consideration for entry.
 Graduate program application deadlines do vary, so please check with each respective program for their deadline.
 All credentials presented for admission become the property of the University of Colorado.

-Those applicants who are selected to interview will be invited to attend one of our Graduate school recruiting weekends.
-Those will be held on February 1-2 and February 22-23.
+Those applicants who are selected to interview will be invited to attend one of our Graduate school recruiting weekends in February.
 The CSD program will arrange and provide lodging, transportation, and meals during the recruiting weekends.
 A rough weekend itinerary is as follows: